 But when it comes to most salespeople, especially ones that hunt new accounts, there is something very specific that motivates them: the opportunity to make money, and lots of it.

 While the idea of making money for money's sake is somewhat out of fashion these days, the fact that landing big bucks as a result of reeling in big deals motivates your top salespeople is OK.
-When a sales person is called a "shark," it's meant as a compliment because they are always looking to feed on the next big deal they can get their teeth around, in the most efficient way possible.
+When a salesperson is called a "shark," it's meant as a compliment because they are always looking to feed on the next big deal they can get their teeth into, in the most efficient way possible.

-That's because the best sales people are coin-operated.
+That's because the best salespeople are coin-operated.
 If you put enough economic rewards in front of them, it will change their behavior.
-To borrow a line from footballer Rod Tidwell (played by Cuba Gooding Jr.) from the movie Jerry Maguire: "Show them the money!"
+To paraphrase a line from footballer Rod Tidwell (played by Cuba Gooding Jr.) in the movie Jerry Maguire: "Show them the money!"

-If you don't give your "hunters" the incentive to earn big commission, you also won't attract the true rainmakers, who will only work for firms who give them the chance to capture the rewards when they outperform their goals.
-Remember: the best salespeople are coin operated, and it's OK!
+If you don't give your hunters the incentive to earn big commission, you also won't attract the true rainmakers, who will only work for companies that give them the chance to capture the rewards when they outperform their goals.
+Remember: The best salespeople are coin-operated, and it's OK!

 That said, there are some caveats to keep in mind when it comes to structuring your compensation plan for your sales team.
 What you want to watch out for is motivating wrong behaviors.

-As a leader of an organization you can also get creative in terms of creating rewards that go beyond cash that serve as incentives for your sales team.
+As a leader of an organization, you can also get creative in terms of creating rewards that go beyond cash to serve as incentives for your sales team.

-For example, one company I worked for needed to set a high-revenue target for the 4th Quarter because the owner of the business was looking to sell and he needed to have a high number to help maximize his sale price.
-So to get the 200 members of the sales team firing on all cylinders, he promised that every salesperson who beat their goal would receive a Rolex watch in return, which, at the time, cost about $5,000 a piece.
+For example, one company I worked for needed to set a high-revenue target for the fourth quarter because the owner of the business was looking to sell and he needed to have a high number to help maximize his sale price.
+So to get the 200 members of the sales team firing on all cylinders, he promised that every salesperson who beat their goal would receive a Rolex watch in return, which, at the time, cost about $5,000 apiece.

-By the end of the year when the revenue numbers were tabulated, the owner of the business went to the jewelry store to buy 76 Rolex watches.
-In other words, 38% of the sales team massively over-performed because they wanted to win that watch!
-So while the owner was out some $380,000, he came out well ahead given the extra sales and premium he got when he sold his business.
+By the end of the year, when the revenue numbers were tabulated, the owner of the business went to the jewelry store to buy 76 Rolex watches.
+In other words, 38 percent of the sales team massively overperformed because they wanted to win that watch!
+So while the owner had to lay out some $380,000, he still came out well ahead given the extra sales and premium he got when he sold his business.